adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter8/testing.md

 *  Filters, Transforms and Actions associated with your table controllers.
 *  Custom APIs.

-Later, we will cover End to End Testing scenarios, where you will test the client in combination with your server.
-This is when the actual server is exercised fully by your client and is a much better test of the overall functionality of your server.
+You should also do "end-to-end" testing.
+This is where you use UI testing to test both the client and the server at the same time.
+End to end testing is a much better test of the overall functionality of your server.

 In addition, your mobile backend will come under a lot of strain after you go to production.
 You should plan on a load test prior to each major release in a staging environment that is identical to your production environment.
 We'll cover this later in the book.